aterui/mcbrnet/README.md

   - `adjacency_matrix`: adjacency matrix.
   - `distance_matrix`: distance matrix.
-Distance between patches is measured as the number of patches required to reach from the focal patch to the target patch through the network.
+Distance between patches is measured as the number of steps required to reach from the focal patch to the target patch through the network.
+  - `weighted_distance_matrix`: weighted distance matrix.
+Upstream steps may be weighted (see **Custom setting**).
   - `df_patch`: a data frame (`dplyr::tibble`) containing patch
     attributes.
       - *patch\_id*: patch ID.